taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc2.md

 ```bash
 seff JOBID
 ```
+Replace *JOBID* with your actual job ID.
 This shows CPU efficiency, memory usage, and runtime statistics.

-**Request 10-20% overhead**: After profiling, request slightly more than typical usage to handle variability without excessive over-allocation.
+**Request 10–20% overhead**: After profiling, request slightly more than typical usage to handle variability without excessive over-allocation.

 **Use job dependencies**: Chain related jobs to automate workflows:
 ```bash
 sbatch --dependency=afterok:JOBID second_job.sh
 ```
+Replace *JOBID* with the ID of the preceding job and replace *second_job.sh* with your script name.

 **Dependency types**:
 - `afterok`: Start after successful completion